MichelleW1234/Petopia/README.md

 # petopia

-Things to do in the future:
+Things I might do in the future:
-- Add a pet shop that you can buy things from (like a potion to revive pets or room decorations) and player earns money by completing tasks or something like that
 - Add different randomized designs for each species